John Philip Sousa

-Early life and education
+Early life, family and education

 Sousa's birthplace on G St., S.E. in Washington, D.C.

-John Philip Sousa was born in Washington, D.C., the third of 10 children of João António de Sousa (John Anthony Sousa) (September 22, 1824 – April 27, 1892), who was born in Spain to Portuguese parents, and his wife Maria Elisabeth Trinkhaus (May 20, 1826 – August 25, 1908), who was German and from Bavaria.
-Sousa began his music education under the tuition of John Esputa Sr., who taught him solfeggio.
+John Philip Sousa was born in Washington, D.C., the third of 10 children of João António de Sousa (John Anthony Sousa) (September 22, 1824 – April 27, 1892), who was born in Spain to Portuguese parents, and his wife Maria Elisabeth Trinkaus (May 20, 1826 – August 25, 1908), who was German, from Bavaria.
+Sousa began his music education under the tutelage of John Esputa Sr., who taught him solfeggio.
 This was short-lived due to the teacher's frequent bad temper.

 Sousa's real music education began in 1861 or 1862 as a pupil of John Esputa Jr., the son of his previous teacher under whom Sousa studied violin, piano, flute, several brass instruments, and singing.
 Esputa shared his father's bad temper, and the relationship between teacher and pupil was often strained, but Sousa progressed very rapidly and was also found to have perfect pitch.
 During this period, Sousa wrote his first composition, "An Album Leaf", but Esputa dismissed it as "bread and cheese", and the composition was subsequently lost.

-Sousa's father was a trombonist in the Marine Band, and he enlisted Sousa in the United States Marine Corps as an apprentice at age 13 to keep him from joining a circus band.
+Sousa's father was a trombonist in the Marine Band.
+He enlisted his son in the United States Marine Corps as an apprentice at age 13 to keep him from joining a circus band.
 That same year, Sousa began studying music under George Felix Benkert.
-Sousa was enlisted under a minority enlistment, meaning that he would not be discharged until his 21st birthday.
+Because Sousa was enlisted under a minority enlistment, he would not be discharged until his 21st birthday.